delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 | Had a Job Interview cancelled due to Coronavirus in the area.
 What do I say to the employer?| Anyone else get annoyed with LinkedIn?
 (Rant)| 4|
 |Just received a job offer. . .
 I've never been less excited.| Has the COVID-19 response delayed anyone else's career path?| 5|

+We can certainly see that there was a trend in March, in both subreddits.
+Several of the top five scoring posts were directly concerned with the interference of Coronavirus with the job search.
+For one user, there was even a sense of guilt associated with leaving a job where they were an essential worker (see: Rank 2 post on R/Jobs in the table).

 ### Language of April 2020 in R/Careerguidance and R/Jobs:

-- > "April is the cruelest month" -T.S Eliot

 | R/Jobs | R/Careerguidance | Rank |